12 minute read

 }

-.
-This request is particularly designed for submitting a CSR.
-The primary purpose of this action is to obtain a certificate that will be utilized for future connections to Azure, ensuring secure and authenticated communications.
+After receiving a JWT token, the connector can start a POST request to the /register/RegisterConnector endpoint.
+The request is made to offer a CSR.
+The main reason for taking this step is to get a certificate that will be used for future connections to Azure, enabling secure and authenticated communications.

 POST /register/RegisterConnector HTTP/1.1